MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 5. Make a conclusion based on the p-value, and write a conclusion in context, in plain language, and in terms of the alternative hypothesis.</div>\EndKnitrBlock{onebox}

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">People providing an organ for donation sometimes seek the help of a special medical consultant.
+People providing an organ for donation sometimes seek the help of a special medical consultant.
 These consultants assist the patient in all aspects of the surgery, with the goal of reducing the possibility of complications during the medical procedure and recovery.
 Patients might choose a consultant based in part on the historical complication rate of the consultant's clients.